 Sourcing the Perfect Remote Job

 Remote jobs are becoming increasingly common.
 Many companies now offer part-time remote working opportunities to their employees and other types of remote working.
 Indeed, in 2016, 43 percent of American employees said they spent at least some time working remotely.
-However, the places you go to look for remote job listings may be slightly different than the tools you would use to find a normal office job.
+However, the websites to look for remote jobs will look different from your normal job boards.

 LinkedIn, AngelList, and other job platforms include filters that will allow you to find jobs that accept remote workers.
 However, there are other platforms that focus specifically on remote jobs which you may find more helpful.
 Here are a few of the top remote job sites: